Rail replacement bus service: United States

 Rail-replacement bus services occurred on a large scale after the dismantling of the street railway systems of many cities in North America in the mid-20th century.
 Replacement of existing rail services with buses after World War II is one of the largest reasons that so few US cities have rapid transit systems.

-The temporary substitution of buses for trains may be done with Amtrak's Thruway Motorcoach service.
+The temporary substitution of buses for trains may be done with Amtrak's Amtrak Thruway service.

 The G Line (formerly the Orange Line) of the Los Angeles Metro runs along a paved closed course on the easement from the original Southern Pacific Railroad Burbank line, which was later used by the Pacific Electric Railway.
 It may eventually be converted back to light rail with Measure M funding, but that is not currently scheduled to happen until around 2050.